danbev/learning-iot/notes/bluetooth.md

 ```

-The blueZ api is contains in a number of text files which can be found here:
+The blueZ api contains in a number of text files which can be found here:
 https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc

 ### D-Bus
 TODO: extract this to a separate document if it gets too long.

 The central concept/component in dbus is the message bus and there are two types
 , the `system` and the `session` bus.
 There is a single instance of the system bus but there is one session bus per